 Management of Invasive Plants and Noxious Weeds

-Alaska is in the unique position to prevent the introduction and spread of invasive plants and avoid the detrimental impacts experienced in the other 49 states.
-The most cost effective option, both economically and ecologically, for controlling invasive plant species involves early detection of establishing invasvie plants and a rapid response to their presence.
+Alaska is in the unique position to prevent the introduction and spread of invasive species and avoid the detrimental impacts experienced in the other parts of the world.
+The most cost effective option, both economically and ecologically, for controlling invasive species involves early detection of establishing invasive species and a rapid response to their presence.

-The overall goal of the National EDRR System for Invasive Plants (FICMNEW) is to minimize the establishment and spread of new species through a coordinated framework of public and private partners and processes.
+The overall goal of the EDRR invasive species is to minimize the establishment and spread of new species through a coordinated framework of public and private partners and processes.